ironbar/arc25/docs/05_Solution_Summary.md

 models search the space of natural language programs to find solutions for novel tasks.
 Other methods pioneered by Greenblatt searched the space of Python programs.

-Humans use both methods, when we approach a new task we try different approaches to try to solve it and we learn from the failures.
-When trying subsequent approaches we do not repeat the mistakes, we try new approaches that take into account the information obtained with the failing trials.
-So we search, learn from our mistakes and start the cycle again until we eventually find the solution.
-For the harder problems (like solving ARC) this cycle can take many years.
+Humans use both methods.
+When we approach a new task, we try different approaches to try to solve it and we learn from the failures.
+When trying subsequent approaches we do not repeat the mistakes, we try new approaches that take into account the information obtained from the failing trials.
+So we search, learn from our mistakes, and start the cycle again until we eventually find the solution.
+For the harder problems (like solving ARC), this cycle can take many years.

 I believe that a system that will solve ARC will very likely combine search and learn as well.
 All my work during the ARC25 challenge has gone in that direction.